Tips to manage loan accounts

 How Can You Effectively Manage Multiple Loans?

-Firstly, you want to ensure that all your EMIs are at a level that will not jeopardize your other financial obligations.
+First, you must ensure that all your EMIs are at a level that will not jeopardise your other financial obligations.
 The thumb rule is to not allot more than 40% of your disposable income to your EMIs.
 Yet, maintaining balance is of the essence here.
-For example, if your monthly earning is Rs 30,000, paying 40% of it would put a strain on your ability to manage your other expenses.
-If your income is Rs 2,00,000 and you don't have any dependents or large debts, you could be able to pay even Rs 1,00,000 or more in EMIs.
-You can make use of an online term loan calculator to plan your loans and manage them.

 2. Make Timely Repayments